-Now you are ready to roll!
+Now you’re ready to roll with Initial Website Optimization!
 You have your subject, website builder and hosting in place and you are ready to showcase your content to the world!
-However, before you dive into your 1st post, it would be best to take this time to really optimize your website from the get-go.
+However, before you dive into your 1st post, it’d be best to take this time to really optimize your website from get-go.

-The exact name of the plug-in/tool will depend on the website builder you are using (or they might be built directly into the program), so we are going to refer them by the general function they are designed to provide.
+The exact name of the plug-in/tool will depend on the website builder you are using (or they might be built directly into the program), so instead we’re going to refer them by the general function they are designed to provide.

 Security / Anti-Virus

-Just like any other computer files, websites can be infected, hi-jacked, hacked and all the other nasty things you rather not deal with.
-Most website builders have a standard layer of security, but we would recommend adding a 3rd party plugins/tool for the added security if available.
+Just like any other computer files, websites can be infected, hi-jacked, hacked and all the other nasty things you’d rather not deal with.
+Most website builders have a standard layer of security, but we’d recommend adding a 3rd party plugins/tool for the added security if available.
 There are many to choose from depending on the website platform you are using, so just do a quick search to see what is recommended.

 Analytics and Google Search Console

 These Google programs are going to be a big part of where you spend the majority of your time!
-Like it or not, you will become a pro user to the point where you can list it as a skill on your resume!
-Here is the step-by-step from Google that shows how you can install this on your website.
+Like it or not, you’ll become a power user on these programs!
+Here’s the step-by-step from Google that shows how you can install this on your website.

 Google Analytics – this is going to be your bread and butter to see how your website is doing.
 You can see everything from how many people come to your website, what they looked at, where they’re coming from, how long they stayed and the list goes on and on.
 As the name states, it provides you with all the analytics you want to determine what’s working on your website and what isn’t.